vdmulato/EEC136AB-Winter2023-India-Digital-Camera/README.md

 Week 2 (Jan 15 - Jan 21)

 Start of prototype V0 the goal of this prototype is to familiarize ourselves with the Psoc enviroment and ADC implementation.
-For this first prototype we will be using a single photoresistor and read its value.
-Basically we will be building a ohmmeter this will help us to be familiar with the code for the next step of implementing the multiplexers with an array of photoresistors.
+For this first prototype we will be using a single photodiode and read its output.
+Basically we will be building a voltmeter this will help us to be familiar with the code for the next step of implementing the multiplexers with an array of photodiodes.